brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 2. Write the AA55h magic number at the end of the boot sector.
 3. Have the BIOS boot from that storage device.

 The firmware will then pass execution over to our code.
-And there it goes.
-The CPU is now executing our code.
+And there it would go.
+The CPU would now be executing our code.

 ### The smallest bootable program